negesti/gnome-shell-extensions-negesti/README.md

 The extension can be configured using the gnome prefs tool.
  * East/West widths, North/South heights
  * Keybindings
+ * Change width and height when moving to corner (Always, only height, only width)
+ * Use multiple widths even if moving to other screen is possible
+ * Move focus using the keyboard
+  * move-focus-north/east/south/west using super + i/l/k/j (default)
  * Application based config (hit the save button)